vanHeemstraSystems/nativescript/README.md

 Based on "NativeScript Tutorial for Beginners - Build iOS, Android and Web Apps with NativeScript" at https://www.youtube.com/watch?v=8Q8OtgL3Fuo

+Based on "How to Use NativeScript App Templates" at https://www.youtube.com/watch?v=4yIfUUbnSHI

 ## 100 - Introduction

 ### What is NativeScript?​